 Highlights of Law and Economics - Track

-This course deals with the highlights of Law & Economics and Europe.
-In the first part of this course, European Competition Law and its relationship with the economy are discussed.
-In the second part of this course, the effects of Financial Law on the (European) Economy and the Euro crisis are discussed.
-In both weeks, students are asked to formulate sustainable solutions for current issues in the domain of European Law and Economics.
+This track deals with the highlights of Law & Economics and Europe.
+In the first part, the effects of European Competition Law on the economy are discussed.
+In the second part of this track the effects of Financial Law on the (European) Economy and the Eurocrisis are discussed.
+In both weeks students are asked to formulate sustainable solutions for current issues in the domain of European Law and Economics.

 Prof. dr. Wilco J. Oostwouder